vishalchovatiya/CPP_Templates/C++ casting.md

 - Here we are going to learn about the type-casting.
 Although I am not an expert but this what I have learned so far from various sources.
 So this article is basically a collection of connected dots while I was introducing C++ to myself.
 - In C++, there are 5 different types of casts: C-style casts, static casts, const casts, dynamic casts, and reinterpret casts.
 - I have tried to cover most of the intricacies to clear main concept, but still there might be chance that i may miss some.

-- As usual, we will start with `why we need it?`
+- I usually start with `why we need it?`, but this time we have to learn some jargons

 ### Jargons you need to face
   1. Implicit conversion : where the compiler automatically transforms one fundamental data type into another, hence also called automatic type conversion.
 Like `float f = 3;`, here compiler will not complain but directly transform 3 which is of type integer into float & assign to `f`.